DynamischerElefant/esp-data-module/README.md

 ## Setup
 ### Sender (sensor-side)
-- in your sensor-esp, insert the code from sender_test.ino somewhere in your sender code
+- in your sensor-esp, insert the code from `sender.ino` somewhere in your sender code
-- sender_test.ino is an example for sending data, after inserting the code, you only have to change a few things
+- `sender.ino` is an example for sending data, after inserting the code, you only have to change a few things
     - set dataLabels to whatever your measurements are called (max 4 letters)
     - make sure to delete the default values and to dynamically set the values using data[i] = measurement for every measurement

 ### Receiver (data-esp)
-- setup an esp with the receiver_test_with_db_multiple.ino code
+- setup an esp with the `receiver.ino` code
 - things to change in the code
     - change the wifi-credentials to those of your wifi (WIFI_SSID, WIFI_PASSWORD)
     - setup your Influx connection (INFLUXDB_URL, INFLUXDB_TOKEN, INFLUXDB_ORG, INFLUXDB_BUCKET)